Business Case Risk: Will We Really See These Results?

 Everyone knows, however, that not even the most rigorous BCA cannot eliminate business case risk—uncertainty about the results of business decisions.
 Through BCA can, however, cut uncertainty, measure what remains, and deliver tools for managing risk as the action goes forward.

-How do we know that we’re going to see the results your case projects?
+How do we know that we’re going to see the results that your case projects?

 Are we sure this is the best business decision?